 1944.
 Oil on canvas, 8' 8 1/4" x 7' 3 1/4" (264.5 x 221.4 cm)

-An Italian word for “paste” or “mixture”, used to describe a painting technique where paint (usually oil) is thickly laid on a surface, so that the texture of brush- or palette-knife strokes are clearly visible.
+An Italian word for “mixture,” used to describe a painting technique wherein paint is thickly laid on a surface, so that brushstrokes or palette knife marks are visible.

 Clyfford Still generally used a system of numbers, years, and letters to identify his works, convinced that titles manipulated the viewing experience.
 He stated, “The pictures are to be without titles of any kind.
 I want no allusions to interfere with or assist the spectator.
 Before them I want him to be on his own, and if he finds in them an imagery unkind or unpleasant or evil, let him look to the state of his own soul.”3